chriswhalen/junior/docs/html/_sources/index.rst.txt

 -----------------------------

-junior handles every aspect of the web application stack, from the SQL database layer straight up to the client-side Javascript layer.
+junior handles every aspect of the web application stack, from the SQL database layer straight up to the client-side JavaScript layer.

 This integrated approach helps us offer a consistent interface for the entire application, where each aspect supports its partners; as a developer,